hasan-hasanov/ScoopBox/README.md

 ## Contribute

+If you are using ScoopBox and want you name to appear in the above section open an issue or PM me directly.

 ### Did you find a bug?

 Ensure the bug was not already reported by searching on GitHub under Issues.